 Are there unions for construction workers?

 There are literally hundreds of unions in Illinois.
 Construction workers are often unionized in Illinois by the specific trade they specialize in.
 For example, Bricklayers Local 67 represents exclusively bricklayers in the Chicagoland area.
 Other examples include The International Union of Operating Engineers; International Brotherhood of Electrical Workers; Operative Plasterer’s and Cement Mason’s International Association; and the United Union of Roofers, Waterproofers and Allied Workers.

 Can an attorney help me if I’m in a construction accident?

-Whether you’re in a construction union or not, if you’re injured on the job, you need to consult with an attorney as soon as possible.
+Whether you’re in a construction union or not, if you’re injured on the job, you need to consult with a Schaumburg construction accident lawyer as soon as possible.
 Construction accidents are very complex and require expert testimony.
 Moreover, there are typically multiple persons or companies responsible for an accident.
 Finally, there are more than one type of claim that can arise from a construction accident.
 Aside from your typical worker’s compensation claim, you may be able to file a personal injury claim, as well.